Bazinga (song): Writing and composition

 John Paulo Nase wrote "Bazinga" and co-produced it with Canadian-Filipino music producer Simon Servida.
 Hyun Jeong Ko mixed the song while Nam Woo Kwon did the mastering.
 "Bazinga" is three minutes and 22 seconds long.

 Media outlets described "Bazinga" as a trap-pop-produced, reggaeton-infused hip-hop song.
 The song also features hard-hitting beats, loud horns, high tension, and high energy.
 Hannah Lorenzo of Indiana Daily Student described the song as a "motivational speech" with lyrics combined with a hard-hitting beat and rap.

 As a response to the criticisms that SB19 received, "Bazinga" includes lyrics that talk about self-empowerment.
 The song served as a response to the increasing hate that the boy band received on the internet during their music career.
 Additionally described as a "wake-up call", the boy band went to focus on the meaningful expressions of art and music.

 Commercial performance

 A music video for "Bazinga" was released on October 29, 2021, and the song debuted at number nine on the Billboard Hot Trending Songs chart on November 13, 2021.
 The song peaked at number one on December 11, 2021, making SB19 the first Filipino act to top the Billboard Hot Trending Songs chart.
-The chart performance was attributed to the boy band's performance of the song at the 34th Awit Awards, that garnered a total of 1.5 million Twitter mentions.
-"Bazinga" spent 26-weeks on the chart, including seven weeks at number one, initially beating BTS' record for the most weeks spent at number one with their single "Butter" (2021).
+The notable chart performance of "Bazinga" was attributed to the boy band's performance of the song at the 34th Awit Awards, which garnered a total of 1.5 million Twitter mentions.
+"Bazinga" spent 26 weeks on the chart, including seven weeks at number one, at one point beating BTS' record for the most weeks spent at number one with their single "Butter" (2021).
 One month after the release of the song's music video, "Bazinga" had been streamed on Spotify over 4.6 million times.